[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 11-21-2000 by Ord. No. 2000-23. Amendments noted where applicable.]

 All requests for public records shall be made to the custodian of records, in writing, on an application form to be provided by the custodian, except that requests for records pertaining to the Police Department shall be made directly to the deputy custodian of records.

 The custodian of records shall, except in the case of a request for police records, forward a copy of the request to the department head or other Borough employee or official immediately in charge of such records.
-The department head, employee or official shall endeavor to locate the document or documents specifically requested and make the same available at the Borough Clerk's office within 10 business days from the date of the written application.
-The Borough Clerk shall notify the person making the request by telephone, or in writing if no telephone number is provided, that the documents may be inspected at the Clerk's office between 9:00 a.m. and 5:00 p.m.
-Monday through Friday, legal holidays excepted.
+The department head, employee or official shall endeavor to locate the document or documents specifically requested and make the same available at the Borough Clerk's office within seven business days from the date of the written application.
+The Borough Clerk shall notify the person making the request by telephone, or in writing if no telephone number is provided, that the documents may be inspected at the Clerk's office between 9:00 a.m. and 5:00 p.m., Monday through Friday, legal holidays excepted.

-All requests for public records shall be honored in a timely fashion, however, the public business of the Borough shall take precedence over a request for public records.
+All requests for public records shall be honored in a timely fashion; however, the public business of the Borough shall take precedence over a request for public records.

-When a request for a record is received and the custodian is unsure or unable to determine if the record requested is a public record under the Right-to-Know Law or common law, or if so, if it is a record that may not be disclosed without violating the privacy rights of third parties, or its disclosure may violate some other law, rule, regulation or court decision, the custodian shall seek the opinion of the Borough Attorney.
+When a request for a record is received and the custodian is unsure or unable to determine if the record requested is a public record under the Right to Know Law or common law, or if so, if it is a record that may not be disclosed without violating the privacy rights of third parties, or its disclosure may violate some other law, rule, regulation or court decision, the custodian shall seek the opinion of the Borough Attorney.
 The custodian shall be guided by such legal opinion.

 Unless otherwise provided for in Chapter 91 of this Code, the following fee schedule shall apply:

 Electronic records.
 The fee to be charged shall be based on the charge to the Borough if the records are maintained and/or processed through a third party contractor/vendor.
-If the records are maintained by the Borough, the fee shall be based on the reasonable coat to duplicate the records which shall include the cost of blank tapes, discs or other medium to be used and the actual employee hours expended in retrieving and reproducing the records, not to exceed actual costs to the Borough.
+If the records are maintained by the Borough, the fee shall be based on the reasonable cost to duplicate the records which shall include the cost of blank tapes, discs or other medium to be used and the actual employee hours expended in retrieving and reproducing the records, not to exceed actual costs to the Borough.

 Any person may, during regular business hours and under the supervision of the custodian of records or her designees, copy public records by hand without charge.